Summer Internship Programme

 • Be paid!
 Our interns are employed by a government agency in their health, safety, and wellbeing team.

-• Contribute to valuable pieces of work in a diverse and interesting organisation.
+• Contribute to valuable pieces of work or mini projects in a diverse and interesting organisation.

 • We’ll help you build a professional network.